Josiah Henson Museum of African-Canadian History: Museum history

 The owner of the property surrounding the Henson home, William Chapple, saw the house as a potential tourist attraction and opened it to the public in 1948.
 Chapple published a book in an attempt to promote the building, The Story of Uncle Tom, and began to provide tours of the building.
 Admission to the house was through drop in contributions, with visitors placing their donation in a pot outside the building's access point.
 Chapple later sold his property to Jack Thomson.
-During Thomson period of property ownership, the Henson homestead was moved twice, reorienting it from its original position.
+During the Thomson period of property ownership, the Henson homestead was moved twice, reorienting it from its original position.
 Thomson later opened the entire property as a museum in 1964.
 Shortly after the property was opened into a museum, Thomson sought out a descendant of Henson, Barbara Carter, to work as its curator.
 During Carter's tenure as the museum's curator, she helped shift the institution's focus from just chronicling Henson's life, to incorporate the history of slavery and the Underground Railroad in its exhibits.

-In 1984, the property was sold to Kent County, who operated the museum until 1995, when the property was transferred to the St. Clair Parkway Commission.
+In 1984, the property was sold to Kent County, which operated the museum until 1995, when the property was transferred to the St. Clair Parkway Commission.
 A C$1.2 million restoration of the property took place the year the property was transferred to the commission; restoring the buildings to their older configurations and constructing a visitor centre.
 In 1999, the Historic Sites and Monuments Board of Canada placed a plaque next to the grave of Henson, recognizing him as a "Canadian of National Historic Significance".

 In 2005, the property was transferred again to the Ontario Heritage Trust, an agency of Ontario's Ministry of Heritage, Sport, Tourism and Culture Industries.
 In the same year, three historic buildings on the property were designated as heritage buildings through the provincial Ontario Heritage Act.